emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 - Simulate lack of any special APIs that the page might need, e.g. Gamepad, Acceleration or Touch Events, and make sure that appropriate error flow is handled in those cases as well.

-Developing consistent experiences across all browsers can be quite a process, especially since all types of devices and form factors come with a web browser these days.
-Please help improve this guide by posting feedback to the `Emscripten bug tracker <https://github.com/kripken/emscripten/issues>`_ or the `emscripten-discuss <https://groups.google.com/forum/#!forum/emscripten-discuss>`_ mailing list.
+If you have good tips or suggestsions to share, please help improve this guide by posting feedback to the `Emscripten bug tracker <https://github.com/kripken/emscripten/issues>`_ or the `emscripten-discuss <https://groups.google.com/forum/#!forum/emscripten-discuss>`_ mailing list.